Why recover energy from waste?

-Energy recovery must represent the most efficient use of the resource and be achieved with no increase in the risk of harm to human health or the environment.
-To ensure emissions are below levels that may pose a risk of harm to the community, facilities proposing to recover energy from waste need to meet current international best practice techniques, particularly with respect to:
+In NSW, energy recovery from waste must represent the most efficient use of the resource, and be achieved with no increase in the risk of harm to human health or the environment.

 Scope of the policy statement

-The policy statement covers all facilities undertaking the thermal treatment of any waste or waste-derived materials, where thermal treatment means the processing of wastes by combustion, thermal oxidation, thermal or plasma gasification, pyrolysis and torrefaction.
+The 'NSW energy from waste policy statement' covers all facilities that undertake thermal treatment of any waste or waste-derived materials.
+Specifically, thermal treatment means processing wastes by

 - incineration facilities for the destruction of waste